FriedHamCheese/WorkTable/README.md

 FLTK_LDFLAGS := -L/mingw64/lib -pipe -Wl,-subsystem,windows -mwindows -lfltk -lole32 -lcomctl32 -lws2_32
 ```
 4. Run Make with no specific target in the project directory.
 5. The executable is located in bin as build.exe.
-Since the compiler and linker is called from the project directory rather than the ./src directory, you should not enter ./bin and run build.exe directly, rather you would run it as ./bin/build.exe from the project directory.
+The tasks.txt file will be searched and created by the executable from the directory it was called from.
+For example, navigating to the bin directory then running the executable would result in the task file to be in the bin directory.
+Running it from the project directory by calling ./bin/build.exe would result the file to be in the project directory, etc...
+Just a tip. :D
 6. (Optional) Developer documentation in html Doxygen.
    Navigate to the doc folder and run `Doxygen docconf` to generate the offline html documentation.
    The landing page of the documentation is in ./doc/html/index.html.